jimjonesbr/rdf_fdw/README.md

 ### [Import data into QGIS](https://github.com/jimjonesbr/rdf_fdw/blob/master/README.md#import-data-into-qgis)

 #### Create a `SERVER` and a `FOREIGN TABLE` to query the [DBpedia](https://dbpedia.org/sparql) SPARQL Geographic Information Systems
 The `rdf_fdw` can also be used as a bridge between GIS (Geographic Information Systems) and RDF Triplestores.
-This example shows how to retrieve geographic coordinates of all German public universities from DBpedia, create a WKT (Well Known Text) representation of them, and finally import this data into [QGIS](https://qgis.org/) to plot a map.
+This example demonstrates how to retrieve geographic coordinates of all German public universities from DBpedia, create WKT (Well Known Text) literals, and import the data into [QGIS](https://qgis.org/) to visualize it on a map.

 > [!NOTE]
 > This example requires the extension PostGIS.